-We called the EOS 80D - Canon's mid-range enthusiast-focused DSLR camera - the "mid-range master" when we reviewed the camera back in 2016.
-Three years on, that camera is about to be replaced with the all-new Canon EOS 90D.
+(Pocket-lint) - We called the EOS 80D – Canon's mid-range enthusiast-focused DSLR camera – the "mid-range master" when we reviewed the camera back in 2016.
+Three years on, that camera has been replaced with the all-new Canon EOS 90D.

 Well, we say "all-new", but you'll have to take that with a pinch of salt.
 After all, Canon's DSLR cameras rest in a comfortable, familiar spot – and if the design and layout changed up too much then it'd scare away prospective customers.
 Not so the 90D: all the familiar methods and modes can be found here, along with a smattering of new and improved features.

 Key to those features is the 90D's breaking of the 30-megapixel barrier, with a 32.5MP sensor at its core.
 With phone cameras taking over the casual shooting market, it seems that once again the resolution race is on for the more discerning customer looking to buy a DSLR.
 So does the 90D make a whole lot of sense?

 What's new?
 80D vs 90D